 - Be able to apply scientific methods and approaches in response to needs for new

-- knowledge in tourism as well as needs for development of further expertise within the field.
+- knowledge of tourism as well as needs for development of further expertise within the field.

 Students registered for MTPM coursework and dissertation must complete the coursework part with an average grade of 'B' (GPA of at least 3.0) before they are allowed to proceed with dissertation research phase.
 Students shall take a total of 18 units (12 units of coursework and 6 units of dissertation).
 The MTPM focuses on the existing management staff in the Tourism Industry.
-It combines both vocational orientation and provision of relevant studies in the Tourism Industry to meet the pressing need of high level manpower.
-The programme is offered by course work and dissertation through evening classes executive and blended- distance mode.
-At the moment, there are three centres encompassing Dar es Salam, Arusha and Zanzibar.
-From October of this academic year, the programme will commence in Kigali Rwanda.
+It combines both vocational orientation and provision of relevant studies in the Tourism Industry to meet the pressing need for the high-level workforce.
+The program is offered by coursework and dissertation through evening classes executive and blended- distance mode.
+At the moment, there are three centers encompassing Dar es Salaam, Arusha, and Zanzibar.
+From October of this academic year, the program will commence in Kigali Rwanda.

 The entry qualifications are as prescribed in the university regulations

-The Masters in Tourism Planning and Management programme will last within three modules that will consist of in depth studies in chosen fields of tourism, organized and taught in the evenings and executive mode.
-After the completion of course work students will start working on their research.
-At least students will spend 18 months to finish the programme.
-Note the programme will follow the university regulation and code of conduct.
+The Masters in Tourism Planning and Management program will last three modules that will consist of in-depth studies in chosen fields of tourism, organized and taught in the evenings and executive mode.
+After the completion of coursework students will start working on their research.
+At least students will spend 18 months to finish the program.
+Note the program will follow the university regulation and code of conduct.

-The programme is delivered through blended mode just like other taught masters programmes in the Faculty of Arts and Social sciences
+The program is delivered through blended mode just like other taught masters programs in the Faculty of Arts and Social sciences

 |OTM 601 Theories and Practice of Tourism||Core||2|